 Thanks to advances in medication HIV can be suppressed in a way that it will not be passed on to your baby during pregnancy.
 However, HIV can go undiagnosed for many years so it’s important that you know you have it and you’re receiving treatment before trying for a baby otherwise the consequences can be serious for your child.

 This is not always tested for on the NHS, but Mycoplasma Genitalium can have a similar impact to chlamydia if left untreated for a long period.
 Mycoplasma genitalium increases the risk of pelvic inflammatory disease which can cause damage to the womb and fallopian tubes.

 Trichomoniasis is rarely tested as part of routine NHS screening.
-It can increase the risk of preterm pregnancy and on rare occasions be passed to your baby at child birth.
+It can increase the risk of preterm pregnancy and on rare occasions be passed to your baby at birth.